-"§ 20-130.1.
+14 "§ 20-130.1.
 Use of red or blue lights on vehicles prohibited; exceptions.

-- It is unlawful for any person to install or activate or operate a red light in or on any vehicle in this State.
-As used in this subsection, unless the context requires otherwise, "red light" means an operable red light not sealed in the manufacturer's original package which: (i) is designed for use by an emergency vehicle or is similar in appearance to a red light designed for use by an emergency vehicle; and (ii) can be operated by use of the vehicle's battery, vehicle's electrical system, or a dry cell battery.
-As used in this subsection, the term "red light" shall also mean any forward facing red light installed on a vehicle after initial manufacture of the vehicle. - (b) The provisions of subsection (a) of this section do not apply to the following: - (1) A police ear; vehicle. - A highway patrol car; vehicle.
-(2) - (3) A vehicle owned by the Wildlife Resources Commission and operated exclusively for law-enforcement purposes; law enforcement, firefighting, or other emergency response purposes. - An ambulance; ambulance.
-(4) - (5) A vehicle used by an organ procurement organization or agency for the recovery and transportation of blood, human tissues, or organs for transplantation; transplantation. - A fire-fighting vehicle; vehicle.
-(6) - (7) A school bus; bus. - A vehicle operated by any member of a municipal or rural fire department in (8) the performance of his duties, regardless of whether members of that fire department are paid or voluntary; voluntary. - (9) A vehicle of a voluntary lifesaving organization (including the private vehicles of the members of such an organization) that has been officially approved by the local police authorities and which is manned or operated by members of that organization while answering an official eall; call. - (10)vehicle by medical anesthetists A operated doctors or in emergencies; emergencies. - A motor vehicle used in law enforcement by the sheriff, or any salaried rural (11)policeman in any county, regardless of whether or not the county owns the vehicle; vehicle. - A vehicle operated by the State Fire Marshal or his representatives in the (11a) performance of their duties, whether or not the State owns the
+15 (a) It is unlawful for any person to install or activate or operate a red light in or on any 16 vehicle in this State.
+As used in this subsection, unless the context requires otherwise, "red 17 light" means an operable red light not sealed in the manufacturer's original package which: (i) 18 is designed for use by an emergency vehicle or is similar in appearance to a red light designed 19 for use by an emergency vehicle; and (ii) can be operated by use of the vehicle's battery, 20 vehicle's electrical system, or a dry cell battery.
+As used in this subsection, the term "red light" 21 shall also mean any forward facing red light installed on a vehicle after initial manufacture of 22 the vehicle.

-49 vehicle; vehicle.
+- (b) The provisions of subsection (a) of this section do not apply to the following: - (1) A police car; vehicle. - (2) A highway patrol car; vehicle. - (3) A vehicle owned by the Wildlife Resources Commission and operated exclusively for law-enforcement purposes: - (4) An ambulance; ambulance. - 29(5)A vehicle used by an organ procurement organization or agency for the30recovery and transportation of blood, human tissues, or organs for31transplantation;transplantation. - (6) A fire-fighting vehicle; vehicle. - (7) A school bus;bus. - (8) A vehicle operated by any member of a municipal or rural fire department in the performance of his duties, regardless of whether members of that fire department are paid or voluntary;voluntary. - (9) A vehicle of a voluntary lifesaving organization (including the private vehicles of the members of such an organization) that has been officially approved by the local police authorities and which is manned or operated by members of that organization while answering an official call;call. - (10) A vehicle operated by medical doctors or anesthetists in emergencies;emergencies. - (11) A motor vehicle used in law enforcement by the sheriff, or any salaried rural policeman in any county, regardless of whether or not the county owns the vehicle;vehicle. - 46 (11a) A vehicle operated by the State Fire Marshal or his representatives in the 47 performance of their duties, whether or not the State owns the 48 vehicle;vehicle. - 49 (12) A vehicle operated by any county fire marshal, assistant fire marshal, or 50 emergency management coordinator in the performance of his duties, 51 regardless of whether or not the county owns the vehicle; vehicle.